 What is a PEO in Greece?

 Please mind that there is a difference between the employer of record in Greece and the PEO in Greece.
 Although the 2 terms define similar activities, they are created for 2 different corporate situations with similar needs.
+The employer of record is necessary when a foreign company wants to hire in Greece, but does not need to register a company in Greece.

 The PEO is required when for companies with a business set-up in Greece, and which must or want to outsource their workforce to a 3rd party specialized in human resources.

 It is also important to be aware of that the EOR is legally responsible for the employment contracts and any other matter deriving from human resources law, while for the PEO, the responsibility is divided between the PEO and the company which hired the PEO services.
+We invite you to watch a short video about the Greek Employer of Record:

 Important matters on employment in Greece

-Our law firm in Greececan present the main obligations deriving from an employment contract, as per the applicable rules.
+Our law firm in Greece can present the main obligations deriving from an employment contract, as per the applicable rules.
 Below, you can find out some of the main aspects foreign companies should know:

 - the law stipulates that the statutory working week (for full-time contracts) is defined by 40 hours of work (8 hours per day);